Skip to main content

 Setting the scene for procurement

 This strategy applies to all directorates and services across the council.
-All officers of the council must have regard to the strategy and the procurement and contract procedure rules when undertaking procurement activity – including service planning and commissioning decisions which will require procurement exercises to be undertaken.
+All officers of the council are required to have due regard to this strategy and to comply with the procurement and contract procedure rules when undertaking procurement activity and managing contracts.
+This includes service planning and commissioning decisions that necessitate procurement exercises.

-Purchasing or buying is the transactional process of ordering and paying for goods, works and services.
-This is connected to, but separate from procurement, and is illustrated in the lower half of the procurement cycle.
+Purchasing (or buying) is the transactional element of the process covering the ordering and payment for goods, works and services.
+Although related to procurement, it is distinct and represents the operational steps within the procurement cycle.

 Procurement and commissioning - the relationship

 Procurement and commissioning are intrinsically linked.
-The procurement function is designed to deliver and support commissioners’ intentions in a legal and compliant manner, delivering the best value for money.
+The procurement function is designed to deliver and support commissioners’ intentions in a legal and compliant manner, delivering the best outcome.
 Whilst the procurement function sits centrally within the council and commissioning sits within directorates, it is key that we develop and maintain strategic links to all commissioners to ensure procurement activities are undertaken efficiently and economically.

 The council’s category management approach to procurement brings together the expertise from procurement and commissioning across the council to identify the most appropriate and effective approach to deliver required outcomes.